An-another-Artem/simple-load-balancer-in-go/README.md

 There are several load balancing algorithms, each with its own advantages and disadvantages.
 Here are three common ones:

 * **Round Robin (including Weighted Round Robin and Sticky Round Robin)**: This algorithm distributes requests evenly among all available servers.
 Weighted Round Robin assigns more weight to servers with higher capacity, while Sticky Round Robin directs requests from the same client to the same server for session consistency.
-* **Least Connections**: This algorithm tracks the number of active connections on each server and assigns new requests to the server with the fewest connections, aiming for even load distribution. (**This is the algorithm we will be implementing in our Go program.**)
+* **Least Connections (Currently Implemented)**: This algorithm tracks the number of active connections on each server and assigns new requests to the server with the fewest connections, aiming for even load distribution.
 * **Least Time**: This algorithm measures the response time of each server and directs requests to the server with the fastest response time.

 **Round Robin Algorithm**